USEPA/the-manifest-game/README.md

 docker compose up
 ```

+For a list of available commands, see the `scripts` section of the [package.json](./package.json).
+For more information on (configuration, building for production, etc.) see the [documentation](./docs).

 ## Testing

-To run the tests, use the following command:

 ```shell
 npm run test
 ```

-If you're contributing, we recommend to run the tests in watch mode and
+If you're contributing, we recommend to run the tests in [watch mode](https://vitest.dev/guide/features#watch-mode) and
 practice [TDD](https://www.google.com/search?q=test+driven+development)

 ```shell
 npm run test:watch
 ```

-To run the tests with coverage, the following command will generate a html/json report in the `coverage` directory
+To run the tests with coverage, the following command will run the test suite and generate an html/json report in the `coverage` directory
 as well as print a summary to the standard out.

 ```shell
 npm run coverage
 ```

-We aim to keep all metrics (statements, branches, & functions) above 90% coverage, however please do not submit dummy
+We aim to keep all test coverage metrics (statements, branches, & functions) above 90%.
-tests to meet this goal.

 ## Disclaimer